Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 Why are expats moving to the Silver Coast of Portugal?

-Among the main benefits of living on the Silver Coast are the amazing quality of life and low cost of living.
+Among the main benefits of living on the Silver Coast are the amazing quality of life and the low cost of living.
 The Portuguese Silver Coast area is not only beautiful and pleasant but also offers all the infrastructure one can need.

 At the same time, the cities of the Silver Coast of Portugal are not too big.
 This means that expats here can enjoy the sun and fresh air with all the privacy they desire.
-Some of the best cities for expats are located here, and also some of the cheapest cities of Portugal.
+Some of the best cities for expats are located here, and also some of the cheapest cities in Portugal.

 What are the best places to live on the Silver Coast of Portugal?